As humans our connections to bread is not nutritional. You could never eat bread again, and you would be just fine …. nutritionally.

 I have a well established routine.
 I could be the poster child for Lazy Keto.

-But the other day, Brenna noticed that by far our most popular posts on CastleintheMountains.com are bread recipes.
+But the other day, Brandy noticed that by far our most popular posts on Castleinthemountains.com are Keto Bread Recipes.

-So Brenna fired up the way-back-machine for me, and helped me remember that I was not always the Poster Child for Lazy Keto.
+So then Brandy fired up the way-back-machine for me, and helped me remember that I was not always the Poster Child for Lazy Keto.

 When I started Keto, I wanted BREAD.

-It is true that as humans we are evolved to crave carbs, but bread is more than just a carb.
+True thing humans we are evolved to crave carbs, but bread is more than just another carb.

-Bread on the other hand, has been a year-round carb for 6,000 years or so.
+Bread on the other hand, has been an important year-round carb for over 6,000 years.

-Bread is what people made with the grain that they grew when farming became a thing.
+Bread is what people made with the grain that they grew when humans started farming about 12,000 years ago.

 Psychologically giving up bread and giving up sweets is different.

-Hospitality and socializing is often referred to as "breaking bread," not "breaking a candy bar."
+Hospitality and socializing is often referred to as “breaking bread,” I’ve never heard it called “breaking a candy bar.”

 Bread is synonymous with food – “give us this day our daily bread.” doesn’t feel the same ring as “give us this day our daily cake.”